-I’ve been “Chinesed” and I’m not sure how I feel about the situation.
+I'm somewhat conflicted though.
 On the one hand, I benefit as an asset owner.
 On the other hand, the American Dream gets harder to achieve for those who aren't prepared.

-Being “Chinesed” is a term I’m introducing to describe a situation where a wealthy mainland Chinese person buys an asset (usually a house) for a ridiculous price and crowds out existing domestic buyers.
-The term is not derogatory, so stop your bad thoughts right there.
+Wealthy mainland Chinese people buy an asset (usually a house) for a ridiculous price and crowds out existing domestic buyers.
 I've always heard stories about rich mainland Chinese people buying up America, but I never experienced the situation until recently.

 A home nearby had been languishing on the market for three months during the winter holidays, November – January.
 The agent priced the property at $2.1M, and I was absolutely positive it would go for closer to $1.9M.
 To my great surprise, the house ended up selling for $150,000 over asking!
 I was baffled, and wondered what type of donkey would bid up a stalefish listing.